 A small note on Assistant Gardeners

-I share this small part of the planet with one senior assistant gardener and two assistant gardeners.
-The assistant gardeners were very enthusiastic when they were small and have added immeasurably to my stock of gardening experiences and stories, some of which will appear here.
-That early enthusiasm has faded somewhat and now they have more important things to think about.
-The senior assistant has shared my life and gardens for many years but from the start we agreed that the garden was my responsibility and not his.
-From time to time all three assistants supply physical labour, help with tedious tasks and provide inspiration and coffee.
-They have been promised anonymity and freedom from embarrassing anecdotes.
+In my earlier posts I refer to my assistant gardeners.
+The assistant gardeners were very enthusiastic when they were small and have added immeasurably to my stock of gardening experiences and stories, some of which appear here.
+But they’ve gone and grown up and, mainly, moved on to new interests.
+I still keep them supplied with jam and cake and vegetables from time to time.
+They still inspire me every day.
+My senior assistant has shared my life and gardens for many years but from the start we agreed that the garden was my responsibility and not his.
+He helps out with grass cutting, general inspiration and the consumption of endless green soup, unusual looking vegetable stews and cake.
+They have all been promised anonymity and freedom from embarrassing andecdotes.

 And a wee note on my avatar